swarris/Pacasus/README.md

 - sudo pip install pyOpenCL

 Getting pyPaSWAS:
 pyPaSWAS is required as a module.
-Run in the following two commands in the ComBaR root folder:
+Run in the following two commands in the Pacasus root folder:
 - git submodule init
 - git submodule update